GSA/open-gsa-redesign/_apidocs/fsrs-bulkupload-api.md

 </details>

 <details>
-<summary>Example 2: Get all Published Subaward reports for a specific Assistance</summary>
+<summary>Example 2: Get all Subaward reports for a specific Assistance subawardReportNumber when no status is provided.</summary>
 <p>
 <code><pre>
 {